 Dividends are a portion of a company’s net income that it distributes to its shareholders.
 To receive the next dividend payment, you must own a dividend-paying stock on a specific date known as the ex-date.
 If you buy the stock on that date or later, you will not receive the dividend.

-For example, the next time Altria Group (MO) will pay shareholders on January 10, 2025.
-The ex-date is December 26, 2024.
-The last day to buy is December 25, 2024.
+For example, the next time Johnson & Johnson (JNJ) will pay shareholders on March 04, 2025.
+The ex-date (record date) is February 18, 2025.
+The last day to buy is February 17, 2025.

 The amount of the dividends on common stocks is determined by the Board of Directors, who rely on the company’s dividend policy.
 This policy outlines the rules and mechanisms for distributing net income.
 For preferred stocks, dividends are fixed.